Quantum communication networks with defects in silicon carbide: Summary

 \section{Summary}

 We have provided an overview of SiC photonics using spin centres for quantum links.
 These devices have applications in quantum computing, secure key distribution, and as entanglement links for distributed quantum computation and sensing.
-Using memory-assisted QKD as an example, we have investigated the key parameters which determine the performance of such links, using current state of the art parameters as a starting point.
+Using memory-assisted QKD as an example, we have investigated the key parameters which determine the performance of such links.

-In this study, we have undertaken a comprehensive analysis of the key parameters of SiC devices and their impact on the performance of quantum nodes in the context of memory-assisted measurement-device-independent-QKD.
-We opted for this particular QKD protocol implementation, because it provides an excellent platform for examining the performance of a single quantum memory by focusing on a single parameter -- the secure key rate.
+We have undertaken a comprehensive analysis of the key parameters of SiC devices and their impact on the performance of quantum nodes in the context of memory-assisted measurement-device-independent-QKD.
+We opted for this particular QKD protocol as it provides a practical benchmark for examining the performance of a single quantum memory by focusing on a single parameter, the secure key rate.
 Importantly, the implementation of this protocol with SiC devices includes all essential building blocks of large-scale repeater networks.
 Our investigation has revealed several crucial factors that influence the secure key rate over long communication distances, shedding light on both the potential and limitations of spin centers in SiC.

-From there, the technological maturity of SiC fabrication, will allow for many devices on a single SiC wafer.
-One possibility is to harness wavelength multiplexing techniques \cite{wengerowsky2018entanglement}, which is efficient up to several tens of users.
-Extending this network size in a scalable fashion is feasible with active optical switches \cite{hall2021survey}.
-This entails integrating many defects on a SiC chip, which are linked by a programmable optical switch module.
-For example, one could use this quantum network router as the access node in a star topology network.
-Pairs of user nodes are then connected to a single SiC defect at the access node, where an asynchronous BSM is performed.
-This operation is initiated on request by two users.
-They can either establish a cryptographic key or use the BSM as entangling operation, e.g., for quantum repeater networks.
+Furthermore, the SiC platform's compatibility with wavelength multiplexing enables scaling to multi-user networks, as discussed in Section~\ref{sec:results}.